The only royal icing recipe you’ll ever need! Perfect for decorating cookies, cakes, cupcakes, & gingerbread houses. Easy, pipes smooth, & dries hard.

 The outline consistency icing will hold the flood icing within its barriers, so it doesn’t spill over the sides of the cookie.
 You can also use it for accents here and there, to give the decorated cookies a little more dimension.

 Stir a few drops of water at a time into the bowl of tinted cookie icing, until you get the thickness you’re after.
-If you’re not sure, take a peek at the video (just above the recipe card) to see what flooding icing and outlining icing should look like.
+If you’re not sure, take a peek at the video (in the recipe card) to see what flooding icing and outlining icing should look like.

 Once your royal icing has been piped on, you can set it out to dry.
 After just 15 to 30 minutes, it will form a thin crust on the surface, but it generally will stay wet underneath for several hours.